Amy Yee @amyyeewrites is a journalist for Bloomberg News/CityLab writing about in/equality and solutions to social problems.

-Her articles have appeared in The New York Times, The Economist, Wall Street Journal, Washington Post, National Geographic, The Guardian, The Nation, The Atlantic.com, Foreign Policy.com, International Herald Tribune, NBCNews.com, Forbes, The Lancet, Science Magazine, Christian Science Monitor, ScientificAmerican.com, BBC Future, The Daily Beast, Undark (science magazine at MIT), Stanford Social Innovation Review, Boston Globe Magazine, Boston Globe, Ms. Magazine, Slate, The Progressive, Roads and Kingdoms, Yes!
+Amy’s articles have appeared in The New York Times, The Economist, Wall Street Journal, Washington Post, National Geographic, The Guardian, The Nation, The Atlantic.com, Foreign Policy.com, International Herald Tribune, NBCNews.com, Forbes, The Lancet, Science Magazine, Christian Science Monitor, ScientificAmerican.com, BBC Future, The Daily Beast, Undark (science magazine at MIT), Stanford Social Innovation Review, Boston Globe Magazine, Boston Globe, Ms. Magazine, Slate, The Progressive, Roads and Kingdoms, Yes!
 Magazine, Atlas Obscura, Afar Magazine, Global Post (US), OnEarth.com, Far Eastern Economic Review.com and Buddha Dharma magazine, among other publications.

-From 2016 to 2018 she reported from 10 countries in Africa.
-She has reported from 20 countries in total: India, Bangladesh, Nepal, Pakistan, Kenya, Democratic Republic of Congo, Rwanda, Ethiopia, Uganda, Ghana, Senegal, Tanzania/Zanzibar, Mozambique, Australia, Bosnia, Russia, Myanmar, Sweden, Peru, Tibet and the U.S.
+She has reported from 20+ countries in total: India, Bangladesh, Nepal, Pakistan, Kenya, Democratic Republic of Congo, Rwanda, Ethiopia, Uganda, Ghana, Senegal, Tanzania/Zanzibar, Mozambique, Australia, Bosnia, Russia, Myanmar, Sweden, Peru, Tibet, Canada and the US Her produced radio work from Bangladesh, India, Africa and Australia has aired on NPR (National Public Radio) and Voice of America.

 Amy is a graduate of Harvard Kennedy School, Columbia Journalism School, Wellesley College and has an MFA from Hunter College.